novasearch/wiki.novasearch.org/wiki/Condor.md

 	import torch
 	print("CUDA is available:", torch.cuda.is_available())

-Then create a condor .submit file using the one above as example (use your own environment and set each path), and submit it:
+Then create a condor .submit file using one of the options above as example (use your own environment and set each path accordingly), and submit it:

+	# For option #1
 	$ condor_submit example.submit

+	OR

+	#For option #2
+	$ condor_submit example_bash.submit

 Your job is then submitted and the output is now available in the Log file (*/home/myusername/condor_test.out.0*).
 It should look like this:

 	$ cat condor_test.out.0
 	My python script is running!
 	CUDA is available: True